Connecting communities & landscapes

 - networking across the not-for-profit environmental sector

-- facilitate connections with environmental specialists (e.g. land managers, botanists and surveyors)
+- facilitating connections with environmental specialists (e.g. land managers, botanists and surveyors)